Woodhull Dinner with Epiphora, Kate Sloan, Rae Chen, and Super Sleepy Dude

-Super Sleepy Dude certainly is a handsome businessman with a fittingly firm handshake.
+Super Sleepy Dude indeed is a handsome businessman with a fittingly firm handshake.
 But I don’t agree with Kate about him looking like Cillian Murphy.
-He looks more distinctly cute than Cillian.
+He seems more distinctly cute than Cillian.
 He looks wholesome, even though I know he’s anything but that.

 When Piph and Rae expressed their dislike of onions, I said, “Did you know that Romanians dip raw onion in salt and eat it straight?”
 Super Sleepy (and only Super Sleepy) said yes.

 If you’re grossed out by the idea of eating raw onion straight, let me cleanse your palate with this factoid: he regularly drinks pineapple juice.
 Cue the “You’re a lucky girl, Kate!”
 AND he never ever forgets to give oral— super committed to shrinking the orgasm gap.

 That’s the one main thing we all have in common: we’re all about making the world a sexier and more pleasurable place to be in.
 It was refreshing to chill with people who gave a fuck about sexual freedom.
 That goes for everyone in the blogger lounge and not just the four I wrote about here.